flyaflya/causact/cran-comments.md

-This is a patch release to fix a bug with installing python dependencies.
+This is a patch release to fix a bug with installing Python dependencies.

 ## Test environments
 * local R installation, R 4.3.2